Woynert/aboutlife/IDEAS.md

 * (tray) Add "tomato break" option to tray icon, this option would end the session and enter a tomato break.
 * (sticky) The ability to lock the sticky module in place.
 * (sticky) When the work session is about to end.
 Use visual cues in sticky, like Hyperfocus does.
 Maybe play a sound too.
 Use GtkDrawingArea.
+* (sticky) Make it less intrusive by having a transparent background.
 * (webext) At night hours make the "close tabs" function automatic